-The Public Health and Wellbeing (Prescribed Accommodation) Regulations 2009 (the regulations) are due to sunset on 14 December 2020.
-Under the regulations, certain types of commercial accommodation (hotels and motels, hostels, student dormitories, holiday camps, rooming houses and residential accommodation (certain forms) ) are regulated as ‘prescribed accommodation’.
+Under the Public Health and Wellbeing (Prescribed Accommodation) Regulations 2020, certain types of commercial accommodation (hotels and motels, hostels, student dormitories, holiday camps, rooming houses and residential accommodation (certain forms) are regulated as ‘prescribed accommodation’.
 Prescribed accommodation providers are required to meet hygiene, maintenance and other standards and requirements intended to minimise public health risk that may arise from shared use of facilities, high turnover of occupants and/or overcrowding.

 The objective of the regulations is to prescribe matters required, permitted or necessary to be prescribed to give effect to the prescribed accommodation provisions, with the objective of minimising public health risks associated with prescribed accommodation.